 Three key focuses of my blog are Current Events, Financial Literacy/Money and Business/Entrepreneurship.
-Much of the healthcare sector stayed open during the Coronavirus/COVID-19 Crisis/Pandemic.
+Much of the healthcare sector has stayed open during the Coronavirus/COVID-19 Crisis/Pandemic.
 Dental practices in most instances closed down unless absolutely necessary.
 As the lockdown eases, dental practices will look to re-open and if you’re an owner of one, there are some aspects you want to consider.
 The following contributed post is entitled, Re-Opening Your Dental Practice After COVID-19.

 * * *